rsidorchuk93/Large_Language_Models/README.md

-# Analysis of text data
+# Analysis of text data with Large Language Models:
+- Fine tuned BERT and RoBERTa for text sentiment and emotions analysis
+- BART for podcast subtitles summarization